-1. Qualitative Disclosures 1.1 A summary discussion of the Bank's approach to assess capital to support current and future activities. s the adequacy of its Policy on Internal Capital Adequacy Assessment F in place and the assessment of capital commensus is reviewed on a quarterly basis.
-Capital requirement for current business levels a business levels are assessed on a periodic basis. and estimated future CRAR has been worked out based on Basel- I and and it is well above the Regulatory Minimum level of • 2.
-Quantitative Disclosures 2.1 Minimum capital requirements under Pillar I of Basel II Amount in ₹ Crore. Α Capital requirements for credit risk (@ 9% CRAR) 3371.49 Portfolios subject to Standardized approach 3371.49 Securitisation exposures 0.00 В Capital requirements for market risk (Standardized duration approach) (@ 9% CRAR) 233.73 Interest rate risk 152.58 Foreign exchange risk (including gold) 18.00 Equity risk 63.15 С Capital requirements for operational risk (Basic Indicator Approach) (@ 9% CRAR) 315.15
+1. Qualitative Disclosures 1.1 A summary discussion of the Bank's approach to assess the adequacy of its capital to support current and future activities.
+Policy on Internal Capital Adequacy Assessment Process has been put in place and the assessment of capital commensurate to the risk profile is reviewed on a quarterly basis.
+2. Capital requirement for current business levels and estimated future business levels are assessed on a periodic basis.
+CRAR has been worked out based on Basel- I and Basel- II guidelines and it is well above the Regulatory Minimum level of 9 %.
+2. Quantitative Disclosures 2.1 Minimum capital requirements under Pillar I of Basel II Amount in ₹ Crore. Α Capital requirements for credit risk (@ 9% CRAR) 3371.49 Portfolios subject to Standardized approach 3371.49 Securitisation exposures 0.0 В Capital requirements for market risk (Standardized duration approach) (@ 9% CRAR) 233.7 Interest rate risk 15 Foreign exchange risk (including gold) 18.0 Equity risk 63.15 С Capital requirements for operational risk (Basic Indicator Approach) (@ 9% CRAR) 315.15